L&D employees using an LMS integration

 Not all matches work out, and that’s alright.
 The important thing is to address bad matches quickly.
 You don't want a negative experience to sour your participants' experience with mentorship.
 It will limit their opportunities for growth and learning.

-If you need to end a mentorship prematurely, ask both parties for feedback.
-Dig into what went wrong so you can improve the matching process in the future.
+If you need to end a mentor match prematurely, ask both parties for feedback.
+Dig into what went wrong so you can improve the mentor matching process in the future.

-Together’s algorithm makes the mentor matching process easy
+Together’s mentor matching engine makes the process easy

-Getting a good mentor-mentee match can seem difficult, but it doesn’t have to be.
-If you’re not interested in spending hours manually matching mentors and mentees, consider trying out Together’s mentoring software
+Ensuring good mentor mentee matching can seem difficult, but it doesn’t have to be.
+If you’re not interested in spending hours manually matching mentors and mentees, consider trying out Together’s mentoring software.

 Curious how Together can help you match up your employees with the ideal mentor?
-Book a demo with our team.
+Book a demo with our team to experience our mentor match engine first hand.

 About the Author